Sim4n6/plasoWiki/Style-guide.md

 1. They argument(s) type(s);
 2. In case of [standard types](https://docs.python.org/3.3/library/stdtypes.html) a description of their format.
 Note that we use the Python 3 standard types;
 3. Description of the meaning of the argument.
 In other words how the argument is used by the function (or method).
+If the description exceeds the line limit, indent the next line with 4 spaces.

 The meaning can be left out if the functions has a few arguments and how the argument is used is obvious from the description as in the example of `AddAnalysisReport`.